conwetlab/WMarket/docs/user-programmer-guide.rst

 -------

 You can find the previous example
-:download:`here <examples/programmers-guide/example.rdf>`.
+:download:`here <examples/programmer-guide/example.rdf>`.
 This example is very
 simple.
 Please, keep in mind that:

 * A description file can contain more than one offering
 * An offering can contain more than one price plan
 * A price plan can contain more than one price component
 * An offering can contain more than one service
-* More than one category can be attached to one service
+* More than one category can be attached to a service